lemval/growatt-rs232-reader/README.md

 ## Required

 You need a 'USB to serial' converter.
 Remove the little plate to expose the RS232 port and connect the cable.
 Connect the USB-side to a Raspberry Pi or other device.
 Using a Raspberry the serial output should NOT be activated (raspi-config).

+## Home Assistant

+Make sure you have the MQTT plugin up and running.
+Discovery is automatic as long as publishing is to the HA-monitored server.
+For example, use https://www.home-assistant.io/integrations/mqtt

 ## Openhab HTTP